 When the card is programmed as a PRI it will provide 23 bearer channels and 1 data channel (23B+D).
-This card can be installed in slots 3, 4, and 5 of main cabinet and slot 3 in the expansion cabinet.
+This card can be installed in any universal slot in any OfficeServ 7400 cabinet.
+If using an OfficeServ 7200 expansion cabinet, this card can only be installed in slot 3.
 This card is also used for networking to other systems (QSig/PRI networking).
-A maximum of 4 TEPRI/TEPRIa boards can be installed per system.
+Add as many as required.